exponea/exponea-android-sdk/app/README.md

         timestamp = null
 )
 ```
 So each time fragment get created (i.e user navigates to it), we can track it using `fun trackPage(pageName: String)` method, where name of the screen(`pageName`) is the only parameter.
+Perfect example for tracking customer events specific for your application!

 ## Fetch, Track, Flush

 `MainActivity` allow user to navigate between 3 fragments:`FetchFragment`, `TrackFragment` and `FlushFragment`.
-Goal of each fragment is to showcase different aspects of SDK: <b>Data fetching, event tracking and gathered data flushing</b> respectively
+Goal of each fragment is to showcase different aspects of SDK:
+- Data fetching
+- Common events Tracking
+- Manual flushing

 ### FetchFragment